Analyzing Human-Human Interactions: A Survey: Datasets

 \section{Datasets}

-The availability of common, labeled datasets and the direct comparisons between methods generally leads to better understanding of the relative advantages and limitations and, consequently, progression in performance.
-Compared to datasets available for individual action recognition \citep{heilbron2015activitynet,kuehne2011hmdb, rodriguez2008action,soomro2012ucf101}, resources for human-to-human interactions are relatively scarce.
-Most notably, the limited amount of variation in viewpoints, application context and movement performance has thus far hindered remarkable breakthroughs in the recognition of subtly different interactions such as those encountered in social settings.
+The availability of labeled datasets and the direct comparisons between methods generally lead to better understanding of the relative algorithmic advantages and limitations and, consequently, progression in performance.
+Compared to datasets available for individual action recognition (e.g., \citet{heilbron2015activitynet,kuehne2011hmdb, rodriguez2008action,soomro2012ucf101}), resources for human-human interactions are scarce.
+Most notably, the limited variation in viewpoint, application context and movement performance has hindered remarkable breakthroughs in the recognition of subtly different interactions such as those encountered in social settings.
 This section provides an overview of the most common datasets.
 Example frames appear in Figure~\ref{Figure2}.
 A summary of the datasets appears in Table~\ref{tab1}.